DigitalGlobe/jetset/README.md

 See below for different tools/libs available.
-Note that all state is stored in an [Immutable](https://github.com/facebook/immutable-js/) state tree, so you'll want to become familiar with its data structures.
+Note that all state is stored in an [Immutable](https://github.com/facebook/immutable-js/) state tree, so you'll want to become familiar with its [api and data structures](http://facebook.github.io/immutable-js/docs/#/), especially [Map](http://facebook.github.io/immutable-js/docs/#/Map) and [List](http://facebook.github.io/immutable-js/docs/#/List), which we are using in the state tree instead of objects and arrays.

 ### Api
 > Jetset the fetching, state management, and rendering of your api data!